 Financial Assistance for Businesses

 The Small Business Administration is working to provide targeted, low-interest loans to small businesses and most private non-profits that have been severely impacted by the coronavirus (COVID-19).
-The program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+The program provides small businesses with working capital loans of up to $2 million to aid in the temporary loss of revenue they are experiencing.

 EIDL interest rates are determined by formulas established in law and are fixed for the life of the loan.
 EIDL loans can have maturities up to thirty years and interest rates cannot be more than four percent.

-The CARES Act made a number of changes to the SBA’s Economic Injury Disaster Loan (EIDL) program to help small businesses further.
+The CARES Act made a number of changes to the SBA’s EIDL program to help small businesses further.
 Eligibility for an EIDL loan was expanded under the bill to include cooperatives, ESOPs with fewer than 500 employees, sole proprietors, and independent contractors.

 Small businesses in Texas can apply for relief here.

-Additionally, due to the processing time of EIDL applications, Congress created a provision to expedite capital access for distressed businesses.
-This emergency grant allows small businesses that have applied for an EIDL loan due to the pandemic, to request an advance on the loan, of not more than $10,000, which the SBA must distribute within three days.
+Due to the processing time of EIDL applications, Congress created a provision to expedite capital access for distressed businesses.
+This emergency grant allows small businesses that have applied for an EIDL loan due to the pandemic, to request an advance on the loan, of not more than $10,000, which the SBA will provide shortly after an applicant has submitted their application.
+The amount of the advance will be determined by the number of pre-disaster employees as of January 31, 2020.
+Applicants will receive $1,000 per employee up to a maximum of $10,000.
 The advance payment may be used for providing paid sick leave to employees, maintain payroll, making rent or mortgage payments, and repaying obligations that cannot be met due to revenue loss.
 Applicants will not be required to repay advance payments, even if subsequently denied for an EIDL loan.